ionfury/homelab/README.md

 The infrastructure consists roughly of three parts:

+- [Network](./terraform/network/) configures my local unifi network infrastructure with a VNET and maps the ports allocated to current and future use for this homelab to be dedicated to those ports.
-- [General](./terraform/general/) configuration of harvester, such as storage and virtual networks.
-This is currently a mess and needs to be decomposed.
+- [Harvester](.terraform/harvester/) configuration of harvester, such as storage and virtual networks.
+You must download the harvester kubeconfig from [this](https://192.168.10.2/dashboard/harvester/c/local/support) link to run this module.
 - [Rancher](./terraform/rancher-cluster/), which acts as the UI as the whole operation.
 Currently provisioned manually as a single node due to harvester lacking [load balancing on vms](https://github.com/harvester/load-balancer-harvester/pull/13) or [built-in rancher integration](https://github.com/harvester/harvester/issues/2679).
 Maybe in Harvester [`v1.2.0`](https://github.com/harvester/harvester/milestone/13).
-- [Downstream Clusters](./terraform/cluster-01), which finally run the useful stuff.
-The [cluster module](./terraform/.modules/rancher-rke2-cluster/) provisions a cluster with [RKE2](https://docs.rke2.io/) through Rancher and bootstraps [flux](https://fluxcd.io/) onto the cluster, creating a deploy directory in [clusters/](./clusters/) which we can leverage to deploy workloads.
+- [Downstream Clusters](./terraform/clusters), which finally run the useful stuff.
+The [cluster module](./terraform/.modules/rancher-harvester-cluster) provisions a cluster with [RKE2](https://docs.rke2.io/) through Rancher and bootstraps [flux](https://fluxcd.io/) onto the cluster, creating a deploy directory in [clusters/](./clusters/) which we can leverage to deploy workloads.

-> NOTE: You need to manually register the harvester cluster in rancher before creating downstream clusters. [link](https://docs.harvesterhci.io/v1.1/rancher/virtualization-management/)

 Simply run the following command to provision the infrastructure: